 - The preferred format for your manuscript is Word.

-- The documantation should be written in the A4 format of a standard typescript (1800 characters per page, margins: upper and lower- 25 mm, left- 35 mm).
+- The manuscript must be prepared in the A4 format of a standard typescript (app.
+2700 characters per page, margins: upper and lower- 25 mm, left- 25 mm).

-- It is recommended to use 12-point Times New Roman font, 1,5-line spacing.
+- It is recommended to use 12-point Times New Roman (or similar) font, 1.5-line spacing.

--The volume of submitted texts should not exceed 20 pages (including tables, graphs, footnotes, references).
+-The volume of the main manuscript file should not exceed 20 pages (including tables, graphs, footnotes, and references).

 2. Title Page

-- Authors ORCID (Open Researcher and Contributor ID, see: https://orcid.org/)
+- Authors' ORCIDs (Open Researcher and Contributor ID, see: https://orcid.org/)

 - Article title